 Assuming you start from Miami and hence the Shark Valley Visitor Center and you just want a taste of the wilderness, you can set off on your own on the marked trails.
 They are near the center and you can get an overview from the observation platform.
 Follow the signs, walk over wooden bridges, look down at the swamp and the alligators dozing at the fringes, swipe some mangrove branches out of the way and, for about half an hour, feel like an explorer.

-If you are more serious, have more time, and want to know more, this tour takes you deep into the cypress swamps where you can observe some amazing wildlife.
+If you are more serious, have more time, and want to know more, this sunscreen takes you deep into the cypress swamps where you can observe some amazing wildlife.
 Hiking shoes, a sun hat, bottled water, sunscreen, and insect repellent are all musts.

 There are also ranger-guided tours listed on this National Park Service calendar.